Alexander Garza, MD, MPH

-Alexander Garza, MD, MPH serves as Associate Dean for Public Health Practice, as well as Chair and Professor in Environmental & Occupational Health at the Saint Louis University College of Public Health and Social Justice.
+Alexander Garza, MD, MPH serves as Assistant to the Dean for Strategic Initiatives, as well as Chair and Professor in Environmental & Occupational Health at the Saint Louis University College of Public Health and Social Justice.

 Dr. Garza comes to SLU after service in the Federal Government.
 In August of 2009, Dr. Garza was appointed by President Obama and confirmed by the US Senate as the Assistant Secretary for Health Affairs and Chief Medical Officer for the U.S. Department of Homeland Security where he served until April of 2013.
 Dr. Garza led the health and security efforts for DHS which included the health aspects of terrorism and natural disasters.

 His office led DHS programs in CBRNE including the BioWatch program and the National Biosurviellance Integration Center.
 He has served as the DHS lead in response to the H1N1 pandemic, and the health lead for multiple disasters including the Fukishima Tsunami, the Deepwater Horizon oil spill, the Haiti earthquake among others.
 In 2009, Dr. Garza was also appointed by President Obama to serve on the Presidential Commission for the Study of Bioethical Issues.
 He participated and helped author reports to the President on numerous issues including the use of Synthetic Biology and the ethics of bioterrorism medical countermeasure development and testing on children.